The Orlow Firm

 • What is OSHA’s role in construction site safety?
 OSHA, or the Occupational Safety and Health Administration, is a federal agency responsible for enforcing safety and health legislation.
 OSHA sets and enforces safety standards and provides training, outreach, education, and assistance.
 Employers must comply with OSHA standards to ensure the safety and health of their workers.

 • What are common safety violations on NYC construction sites?
 Common violations include inadequate fall protection, improper scaffolding, lack of PPE, insufficient training, and failure to communicate hazards.
-These violations can result in severe penalties and increase the risk of accidents and injuries on site.
+These violations can result in severe penalties and increase the risk of accidents and injuries on-site.

 • What rights do workers have under New York construction safety laws?
 Workers have the right to a safe workplace, access to safety training, and the ability to report unsafe conditions without fear of retaliation.
 They are also entitled to receive information about potential hazards and the safety measures in place to mitigate those risks.